Looking for all of the best things Magic Kingdom has to offer for adults? We’ve got you covered!

 The Carousel of Progress is an oldie but a goodie.
 It’s an attraction from Walt’s own vision and remains open in his honor, even if it’s a little outdated.
 (We actually hope they renovate this one next to be more relevant to the times).

-This is the perfect ride for escaping the mid-day sun when you’re looking for things to kill time before your next ride pass.
+This is the perfect ride for escaping the mid-day sun when you’re looking to kill some time before your next ride pass.
 It’s located in the far corner of Tomorrowland and can be easy to pass up if you’re heading straight for Space Mountain.
 Look for it just past Buzz Lightyear’s Space Ranger Spin in the far right corner.

 Tom Sawyer Island (8/10)